marzdrel/diffickens/_posts/2021-02-17-replace-case-statements-with-dry-matcher.md

 than any kind of pattern matching.
 While in general I agree, there are few important points worth mentioning in this context.
 Ruby doesn't support multi-dispatch polymorphism.
 Any kind of generic data coming from API or user input needs to be transformed using some kind of dispatch.
-Building objects from stings without any kind of guarding the input might lead to security concerns.
-Aside from, that unexpected values generate very unclear error messages.
+Building objects from strings without any kind of guarding the input might lead to security concerns.
+Aside from that, unexpected values generate very unclear error messages.
 Introducing new value for given type immediately fails every code path coming through the matcher.
-No new test cases for new value is required.
+No new test cases for new value are required.
 This is one of the features of `dry-matcher` I wanted to focus on.

 ## Final Words